Labels

 Targeted Resume

 A targeted resume is used to focus your resume toward a specific career objective, performed in a specific industry, and for a specific company.
 The content of a targeted resume is written to highlight the skills, qualifications, and experience that match the requirements of your job target.
-You may want to consider writing a targeted resume when:* You know the title of the position you are interested in and have a good idea of the qualifications that will be required for entry into this position.
+You may want to consider writing a targeted resume when:

 * You are sending your resume in response to an employment advertisement.